-The Mashantucket Pequots wanted to share their heritage as well as keep their history intact.
+The Mashantucket Pequots wanted to share their heritage and keep their history intact.
 So, on August 11th, 1998, the tribally owned-and-operated Mashantucket Pequot Museum & Research Center opened and brought to life the story of the Mashantucket Pequot Tribal Nation.
 The Museum is a 308,000-square-foot complex consisting of permanent exhibits, the Mashantucket Gallery (a gallery for temporary exhibits), classrooms, a 320-seat auditorium, a restaurant, a museum shop, and administrative offices.

 Branching outdoors, Foxwoods looked to add a top-level golf course.
 Lake of Isles is now one of the top golf facilities in the country since it opened in 2005.
 The course has two 18-hole courses with amenities, including a 50,000 sq. ft. clubhouse and a state-of-the-art indoor and outdoor practice facility.

 MGM Partners With the “Wonder of it All”

 Foxwoods and MGM formed a partnership, opening MGM Grand at Foxwoods in 2008.
-However, in 2013, Foxwoods had to rename Fox Tower’s property when MGM and Foxwoods ended the partnership.
+However, in 2013, Foxwoods had to rename Fox TTower’sproperty when MGM and Foxwoods ended the partnership.
 The Fox tower connects to the Foxwoods Casino Resort by a moving, covered walkway.

 The Fox Tower added yet another casino and another entertainment venue.
-“Shrine” became one of the east coast’s most exciting night club a night club.
+“Shrine” became one of the east coast’s most exciting nightclubs.
 Additional meeting space tripled for conventions, celebrations, and trade shows.
-It rounded out an immense casino, hotel resort that led the nation in many areas.
+It rounded out an immense casino hotel resort that led the nation in many areas.